80G Deduction in New Tax Regime: What Changed

 Contributions such as clothing, food, or medicines are typically not eligible for tax deductions under Section 80G of the Income Tax Act.
 Tax benefits apply only to monetary donations made through recognised methods, such as cheques, bank transfers, or digital payments.

-The Income Tax Act limits the maximum deduction a donor can claim.
-Exceeding these limits results in disallowed claims.
+The Income Tax Act limits the maximum ngo tax deduction a donor can claim.
+Exceeding these limits results in disallowed ngo donation tax exemption claims.

 How to Avoid:

 Check the limits for charitable deductions based on your income slab.
-Ensure the claimed amount adheres to the prescribed cap.
+Ensure the claimed amount adheres to the prescribed cap to retain your full ngo donation tax benefit.

-Under Section 80G, tax deductions only apply when deductions are itemised.
+Under Section 80G, ngo tax deduction claims only apply when deductions are itemised.
 Itemising involves listing all your eligible expenses, including donations, when filing your taxes.
-Many individuals overlook this requirement, claiming standard deductions instead.
+Many individuals overlook this requirement, claiming standard deductions instead and losing their ngo donation tax exemption entitlement.

 How to Avoid: